abcdesktopio/docs/opsdocs/docs/usecases/4.4/filter-traffic-per-group.md

 allow-youtube-adminstaff   27h
 ```

-Your pod should now have access to Facebook and nothing else
+Your pod should now have access to Youtube and nothing else

 ![ciliumnetpol-youtube-access](../../img/ciliumNetpol_access_youtube.png)